 Espejismo: Mirage / Optical Illusion / Wishful Thinking

-Formed using eco-resin, these works link tangentially to one reason why this landscape is suffering.
+Formed using an environmentally friendly casting agent to mirror plastic, these works link tangentially to one reason why this landscape is suffering.
 The production of plastics contributes to greenhouse gasses, which hampers the ability of our atmosphere in holding and transporting moisture.
 The result is that warmer locations such as this are growing ever warmer.

 17,820 Days Dry